The

 Given all the factors at play, the range of potentially great solutions for this project is enormous.
 With this in mind, below are some common issues and helpful guidelines to consider.

-Make sure your info is accurate by citing the source - and don’t recycle another infographic's info.
+Include a sources section at the bottom.
+Make sure your info is accurate - and avoid just recycling another infographic's info.